 How to Become an Applied Behavior Analyst in Connecticut

 Behavior analysts in Connecticut are licensed by the State Department of Public Health.
-The legislation passed to create the license in 2014 was based closely on the model legislation proposed by the Behavior Analyst Certification Board (BACB), a national non-profit that offers the gold standard certification for the burgeoning industry: Board-Certified Behavior Analyst (BCBA®).
-So it’s no surprise that becoming a licensed behavior analyst here requires first earning your Board-Certified Behavior Analyst (BCBA®) certification.
+The legislation passed to create the license in 2014 was based closely on the model legislation proposed by the Behavior Analyst Certification Board (BACB), a national non-profit that offers the gold standard certification for the field: Board Certified Behavior Analyst (BCBA®).
+So it’s no surprise that becoming a licensed behavior analyst here requires earning your BCBA® certification first.

-This is right in line with not only most other states that licenses ABA-practitioners, but also best practices in the industry.
+This is right in line with most other states that license ABA practitioners — and with best practices in the industry.
 It requires earning a master’s degree and building up as much as a year of practical experience under careful supervision.
 But it opens up your ability to provide treatment to thousands of Connecticut residents with ADHD, ASD, brain injuries, addiction, and more.

-There are four steps you will have to follow to get an ABA license in Connecticut:
+There are four steps you’ll need to follow to get an ABA license in Connecticut:

-Since the license is tied to a BCBA®, that means your minimum level of education is a master’s degree.
+Since the license is tied to a BCBA®, that means your minimum level of education is a master’s degree in behavior analysis or a related field.

 BACB accepts master’s programs in education, psychology, or behavior analysis, but the preferred program is a Master of Applied Behavior Analysis that has been accredited by ABAI (Applied Behavior Analysis International) or APBA (Association of Professional Behavior Analysts).